-This is how you know that THAT answer is 100% correct.
-Yes, that simple.
+This is how you know whether that answer is 100% correct.
 Yes, it works.
 It got our IELTS candidates Bands 8.0 and 9.0.
 You will see specific examples for this in each subchapter by type of exam question.

-Why are they testing understanding rephrasing?
-It’s really important to get that.
+Why does the IELTS Reading test understanding rephrasing?
 They do it because when you use real language there are many similar yet slightly different ways to say the same thing.
 Otherwise we would be using the same 850 words of Basic English everywhere, but nope, language is much more than that.

 So, in order to assess whether you have a good understanding and command of these language complexities, tests are designed this way.
 IELTS tests assess your ability to understand the same (or similar) ideas hidden behind different wordings and expressions.

-You probably remember from our introduction that IELTS is not your typical reading for pleasure.
-Nor is it reading for information in order to remember it.
-Yes, it is 99% about understanding information and that’s why vocabulary is crucial.
+The IELTS Reading exam is about understanding information and that’s why vocabulary is crucial.
 But nevertheless, if you read in the usual slow, relaxed way you will not pass the IELTS test.

 What should you do then?
 Learn about two very particular methods to read.
 These are skimming and scanning: reading techniques that use rapid eye movement and keywords so that you are able to move fast through text lines for two different purposes.